alinnman/celestial-navigation/README.md

 Contains a simple python script to be used for [celestial navigation](https://en.wikipedia.org/wiki/Celestial_navigation). <br>
 Sights have to be obtained using a sextant, a nautical almanac and an accurate clock. <br>
 The python script takes care of the sight reduction.
-For two fixes you will get two possible coordinates.
-For three or more fixes you will get one coordinate (calculated as a mean value).
+For two sights you will get two possible coordinates.
+For three or more sights you will get one coordinate (calculated as a mean value).

 The python script only uses basic libraries (no numpy or similar) and could be installed in [PyDroid](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3) to allow for use on a mobile phone.